pars-linux/web/web/developer.pardus.org.tr/source/guides/packaging/packaging_guidelines.rst

 #.
 Verify that existing package licence matches with the current license of the software.
 #.
 Revise the summary and description for typos and oddities.
 Look `Summary and Description`_
 #.
 Control that the current software has new dependencies or ignore ancient ones.
 #.
 Revise that the package use relevant pisi actionsapi instead of pure python api's.
-(Look `here <http://developer.pardus.org.tr/guides/packaging/actionsapi>`_)
+(Look :ref:`actionsapi-index`)

 Architecture Support
 --------------------